steenhansen/type-czech/README.md

 With TypeCzech you can

   -  Check function parameter types, including arrays, and extended objects
-  -  Ensure strings, arrays, and objects are not empty
+  -  Ensure strings, arrays, and objects are not empty at run-time
+  -  Catch malformed data from a fetch()
+  -  Specify run-time input validation constraints
-  -  Catch mutations in function parameters that are collections
+  -  Detect mutations in function parameters that are collections

 Missing from TypeCzech